Portable Appliance Tester Features

 Leakage Current

 Leakage current testing requires the appliance to be energised.
-It measures the current going up the active & back through neutral, any variance is classified as Leakage.
+It measures the current going up the active and back through neutral, any variance is classified as Leakage.
 This is a mandatory test on appliances with internal switches or micro switches.
 Your Appliance Tester should be able to do this test, make sure you choose a tester that has this feature.

 500V Insulation